Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 mount /dev/sdb1 /mnt/5M
 ```

-In that case I specified the device location and the mount point which is */mnt/5M*, of course, if you connect your USB you need to know what is the device location, in my case it's sdb and I created the sdb1 partition with **fdisk**, you may know that fdisk tool is lean in LPIC1 this is why I don't elaborate about that tool.
+In that case I specified the device location and the mount point which is */mnt/5M*, of course, if you connect your USB you need to know what is the device location, if you don't know you can use `dmesg` to see the last device you plug in, in my case it's sdb and I created the sdb1 partition with **fdisk**, you may know that fdisk tool is learned in LPIC1 this is why I don't elaborate about that tool.

 By default, the Linux kernel writes data to disk asynchronously, this is mean that every data that we write is buffered (cached) in memory, in the optimal time your Linux will write the data to the disk, by optimal I mean when he have free memory that he can use then it will write the data down to the disk, if we want to synchronize that data immediately we can use **sync** command that will force synchronization to the disk.